eliihen/jest-prop-type-error/README.md

 This is possible to solve with [Jest][jest] by making prop-type errors throw instead of only logging a warning.
 In this case your tests would run and whenever a wrong prop is passed to a component, the prop-type validation would pick this up and fail the test.
-Then we would be able to
+Then we would be able to verify that the props that are passed to our components are good compile-time, provided the tests run when we build our production bundle.

 That is what this library does!